 The novelty of this study is to show the combined effects of information providers, channels and types on the adoption behaviour of farmers with respect to climate-resilient practices.
-This is predicated on the fact that several studies and authors have separately examined the relationship between information providers, channels, types and sociodemographic characteristics and adoption behaviour, which has generated a partial understanding of the different information variables' influence on adoption behaviour, neglecting the holistic representation of the interactive effects of all dimensions of information dimensions rather than considering the collective impacts of the information variables.
+This is predicated on the fact that several studies and authors have separately examined the relationship between information providers, channels, types and sociodemographic characteristics and adoption behaviour, which has generated a partial understanding of the different information variables' influence on adoption behaviour, neglecting the holistic representation of the interactive effects of all dimensions of information and adoption.
+This study changes the existing narrative of singling out information dimensions rather than considering the collective impacts of the information variables.
 This study, therefore, fills the knowledge gap concerning how the interactive effects of information variables address the vacuum created by the unidimensional analysis of the impact of information on adoption behaviour.
-The objective of this study is to determine the effects of information providers, channels and types on the adoption of climate-resilient practices in Lesotho.
+The objective of this study is to determine the effects of information providers, channels and types on the adoption of climateresilient practices in Lesotho.